 Being in the sex industry, I’ve met A LOT of creeps.
 Here is an example:

 A few years ago, a man contacted me through this website.
 He wrote me a couple emails, then met me at an event I advertised – I was part of a sex fair that was open to the public.
 He seemed nice enough, and asked to meet me for coffee.

 I said sure, so we met for coffee.
 At coffee, he asked me tons of questions and got this weird look in his eyes.
 He got excited from all the things I was sharing with him.
 He walked me to my car and asked if he could get in with me so he could ask me a question.

 A huge red flag went up, but I said sure, BECAUSE I’M AN IDIOT.
 (Since then, I have tightened my security and have read The Gift of Fear, and consider it required reading for every woman.)

 We sat in the car and he turned to me.
 “Can I kiss you?”

 Disgusted and horrified, I sputtered no. I had NO interest in this guy.
 He was creepy.
 What made him think I wanted to make out with him?
 (Answer: I gave him the time of day.
 Other things that lead men to think you are interested in them: Eye contact.
 Smiling.
 Laughing at their jokes.
 Being polite.
 Being female.)
 At least he didn’t lunge at me.

 He whined a bit, then took his leave.
 I’m very lucky nothing bad happened.
 I appreciate that he asked and respected my reaction.
 NEVER put yourself in a closed space with someone you’re unsure of.

 Later, he showed up for one of my TBK get togethers.
 He circled the party, stared, and kept to himself.
 His behavior made me uncomfortable.

-Since then, he has emailed me two or three times asking when I’m going to have another get together.
+After that, he emailed me two or three times asking when I was going to have another get together.